brainlack/learn/README.md

 Notice the syntax too; `h` was marked as `,]][,` and `e` would be followed as `,[[[,` and on and on.

+Another thing you might have noticed is the fact that the code ends in a comma, that was intentional since we ARE a hard language.

 ## The end
 Anyway, enjoy making stuff with BrainLack! (or not)